 Grilled Steak and Asparagus Salad with Pineapple Vinaigrette is perfect for warmer Spring evenings.
 Thank you to the Ohio Beef Council for sponsoring this post!

 My number one tip for grilling steaks by the way is to own a digital meat thermometer and use it!
 If you like your steaks cooked medium, remove the steaks from the grill when their internal temperature reads 155 degrees.
 Allow them to rest for a few minutes before slicing and serving.

 This salad topped with grilled steak is a great way to kick-off Ohio Beef Month too.
 Did you know that was even a thing?
 I think it’s a really exciting thing!
 A whole month to celebrate all the tasty ways you can eat beef – grilled steaks and burgers, tacos, meatballs, meatloaf, pot roast and of course salads.
 Did I miss some?
-What’s YOUR favorite way to enjoy beef?
+What’s your favorite way to enjoy beef?

 I’m feeling even better about eating more beef these days because research shows that there are health and wellness benefits to consuming protein in balanced amounts at each meal.
 By making simple changes over the course of 30 days, you too can make the shift and begin feeling the positive benefits of eating 25-30 grams of protein for breakfast, lunch and dinner!

-- 1/2 c. fresh pineapple juice
+- 1/2 cup fresh pineapple juice

-- 1/2 c. white wine vinegar
+- 1/2 cup white wine vinegar

-- 1/2 c. olive oil
+- 1/2 cup extra virgin olive oil

-- 1/4 c. light brown sugar
+- 1/4 cup light brown sugar

-- 2 T. soy sauce
+- 2 tbsp soy sauce

-- 2 T. Dijon mustard
+- 2 tbsp Dijon mustard

-- 1 t. ground coriander
+- 1 tsp coriander

-- 1/2 t. salt
+- 1/2 tsp salt

-- 1/2 t. fresh ground black pepper
+- 1/2 tsp fresh ground black pepper

-- 1 c. fresh pineapple, cubed
+- 1 cup fresh pineapple cubed

-- 1 bunch fresh asparagus, tough ends removed
+- 1 bunch fresh asparagus tough ends removed

 - 1 thick slice red onion

-- Preheat your grill on high heat.
+Preheat your grill on high heat.
 Scrape the grates clean and turn all burners to low.

-- Whisk together the vinaigrette ingredients (fresh pineapple juice through fresh ground black pepper.
+Whisk together the vinaigrette ingredients (fresh pineapple juice through fresh ground black pepper.
 Pour about half of the vinaigrette over the steaks to marinate.
 Pour a couple of tablespoons of the vinaigrette over the asparagus spears and onion slice.
 Allow the steak to marinate for 20 - 30 minutes.

 Grill the steaks until the internal temperature reads 155 degrees F. Remove the steaks to a cutting board and rest for at least 5 minutes.

-- Grill the asparagus spears until crisp tender (just about 5 minutes) and grill the onion slice on both sides until browned and starting to soften.
+Grill the asparagus spears until crisp tender (just about 5 minutes) and grill the onion slice on both sides until browned and starting to soften.

-- Cut the grilled onion into bite-sized pieces and slice the steak.
+Cut the grilled onion into bite-sized pieces and slice the steak.

-- Place a pile of butter lettuce on each plate and top evenly with the grilled steak, pineapple, grilled asparagus and onion.
+Place a pile of butter lettuce on each plate and top evenly with the grilled steak, pineapple, grilled asparagus and onion.
 Top evenly with the reserved pineapple vinaigrette dressing.